Guide to furlough leave - what it is and how it works

 |May 2021||14 June 2021|

 |July 2021||16 August 2021|

 If I'm made redundant when the furlough scheme is available, is this unfair dismissal?

 This is a new area of Employment Law and it is likely to depend on the individual circumstances.
 Employees with 2 years' continuous service continue to be protected from unfair dismissal.

 If there is a reduction in the need for employees to do work of a particular kind because a business or workplace has closed, then this is likely to be a redundancy.
 However, an employer has the obligation to act reasonably and a Tribunal must have regard to the resources available to the employer at the time of the dismissal.

 In addition to the furlough scheme, employers can access the Government's Business Interruption Loan scheme.
 The question will be whether an employer can withstand the impact of coronavirus on their cash flow throughout 2020/2021.

 Once the scheme is up and running, then if an employer refuses to consider furloughing staff as a way of avoiding redundancy, this could potentially render any dismissal unfair.

-The difficulty is that we are unlikely to see any Tribunal decisions on this for over a year because many Tribunal Hearings have been postponed and there will be a backlog.
+The difficulty is that we are unlikely to see any Tribunal decisions on this for over a year because there are delays in the Tribunal system.